Why talking is important for communication and relationships

 Everyone likes to feel appreciated, so look for opportunities to say positive things to your partner.
 For example, ‘I really appreciate you doing the school drop-offs so I can get to work on time’.

-If your partner is used to getting praise and encouragement from you, your partner is more likely to listen when you have to raise a problem.
-And you can raise problems in a positive way too.
+Raising problems in a positive way can also make it easier to have these conversations with your partner.
 For example, ‘It’s great when you let me know in advance that you have a morning appointment.
 That way I can reschedule my morning meetings for after drop-off’.

-Communication is also easier and more positive if you use open body language, which includes:
+Communication is also easier and more positive if you use open body language.
+This includes:

 - sitting or standing in a relaxed way